Category: Christian Living

 Seek Wise Counsel

 God often confirms His guidance through others.
-Trusted, spiritually mature individuals can provide insight and perspective.
+Trusted individuals can provide insight and perspective.

 Seeking counsel can bring clarity and strengthen your confidence in what God is leading you to do.